VictoriaMetrics/VictoriaMetrics/deployment/docker/README.md

 * `--opentsdbListenAddr=:4242`
 * `--httpListenAddr=:8428`

-##### Prometheus
+##### vmagent

-To access service open following [link](http://localhost:9090).

-Prometheus is already configured to use VictoriaMetrics as remote storage.
+vmagent is used for scraping and pushing timeseries to VictoriaMetrics instance.
+It accepts Prometheus-compatible configuration `prometheus.yml` with listed targets for scraping.

 ##### Grafana